- Surgery for hand arthritis is often a last resort when other treatment options have failed.

 - Ganglion cysts near the joint

-» If you’re experiencing joint pain and suspect that you might have arthritis, find a doctor near you to discuss treatment options.
+» If you’re experiencing joint pain and suspect that you might have arthritis, meet our medical review team.

 Hand arthritis treatment options